wavescholar/ProjectFiles/LabBook.md

 ----060714----061014----
 The algorithm parameter framework was completed and a basic serializer for it was implemented.
 Considering xml and hdf5 for the future.
 Read IFGT paper, wonder how relevant the Multipole methods are.
 Is there better technology for speeding up Kernel machines?
 Also, the metrics for performance may be changing - possibly memory is the limiting variable for some large data sets.
 Investigate and write up notes for handbook and blog.
 Some time was devoted to thinking about how to present content.
 By content I mean software, handbook, and blog postings.
 There are two lines of development; machine learning and image informatics.

+----061114----
+Worked on Aloidia website.
+Reset the AWS Route 53 DNS settings. alodia.com was not being resolved.
+Used the top level name aloidia.com for the A record.
+Worked on the integration test, the linear regression needs a meaningful test set.
+Use the "sickness atan manifold from Matlab tests.
+Expanded the integration test interface to take the klTestType parameter.
+This will allow for running the test for all the data sizes.
+Also modified the output to correspond to the test type and whether the Intel memory manager is being used.